Islands & Anchorages

 Cruising time between anchorages is, in most cases, less than two hours.
 The reef and islands all form part of the vast Great Barrier Reef Marine Park and, as such, the sea-life and wildlife are protected, and fishing is restricted in some areas.

-There are numerous island resorts that you can visit while sailing in the Whitsundays.
+There are a few island resorts that you can visit while bareboating in the Whitsundays.
 It is best to contact them personally to arrange berths/moorings.
 Most welcome visiting yachts, offering evening entertainment, dining, and the use of their facilities.

 If you are unable to contact the resort, call Whitsunday Escape and we can make a booking on your behalf.
 During the peak season it is advisable to contact island resorts as early as possible to arrange visits as space is limited.

 These itineraries are provided as a guide only to give you an indication of how far you can travel in 7 – 10 days.
 We recommend you keep your plans flexible so that you can adapt and alter your course to suit the prevailing conditions.
-Every charter is different and the activities you wish to participate in may alter each day.
+Every charter is different and the activities you wish to participate in may change each day.
+Generally the Whitsundays experience Southeast (SE) trade winds in the winter months and Northeast (NE) winds in the summer months.